alanlorenzetti/halo_atlas/shiny_hsal_atlas/home_about_help_prototypes.md

 ## Usage examples

-### Selecting a gene to open it in the genome browser
+### Selecting a gene to open in the genome browser

 ![](data/01_home.gif)